 ** If you do not believe you will have a 3.00 QPA at the end of spring semester, you should still apply for admission to the PECT.
 There are several courses of action that you can take if this is your situation.
 Apply first, and then after a decision is made about your application, you can talk to an academic advisor.

-The LTP Director will review each application with the academic advisors to make a determination of admittance into the Professional Educator Certification Track (PECT).
+The LTP Director and program directors will review each application with the academic advisors to make a determination of admittance into the Professional Educator Certification Track (PECT).
 Letters will be sent from the admitting PECT either admitting you into the PECT or stating the deficiencies in your application.
 If deficiencies are found in meeting the requirements for admission into the PECT, you must meet with your academic advisor.
 After reviewing your situation, you will be provided with a process for responding to the deficiencies in your application.

 In addition, you will need to submit Act 33, Act 34, and Act 114 Clearances, as well as a current TB test, for the current academic year.
 No later than the first day of classes, you will need to present copies of these clearances to Cindy Cafaro in Student and Academic Services in 214 Canevin Hall.
 These clearances will be good for one year from date of issuance (not application).
-If these clearances are not on file by the frist day of classes, you will not be permitted to start fall classes.
+If these clearances are not on file by the first day of classes, you will not be permitted to start fall classes.
 Everyone must submit clearances by this date.

 If you have any questions about the process or about your eligibility to apply for admission to the Professional Educator Certification Track, you should contact the appropriate program director.